[Game Review] “Bondage Seductions”

 [Kink Product Review] Rouge Garments Leather Spiral Flogger

-Like all longer floggers, it takes some practice to wield effectively, but this isn’t a criticism of the product.
-Generally the longer the hitty thing, the harder it is to wield.
-It is very light for its size, though, which is a plus point.
+Like all longer floggers, the Rouge Garments red leather flogger takes some practice to wield effectively, It is pretty light for its size, though, which is a plus point.
 I could use it for quite a while without my arm getting tired, and I’m far from the strongest person around.
-Mr CK pointed out that, due to the handle not being smooth (the leather is effectively wrapped around in a spiral shape,) the ridges did start to hurt his hand after using the flogger on me for a little while.